Can I Eat Expired Egg Substitutes Sold Frozen Unopened Package?

 What are the food safety risks?

 Egg substitutes sold frozen in unopened packages can pose a risk of Salmonella contamination if not handled properly.
-To prevent foodborne illness, it is crucial to thaw and cook the substitutes according to the manufacturer's instructions.
+To reduce the risk of foodborne illness, it is crucial to thaw and cook the substitutes according to the manufacturer's instructions.
 High-risk scenarios include leaving the product at room temperature for extended periods or refreezing thawed portions.

 What are some pro storage tips?